Redman1037/MenuDrawer/README.md

          }

-   ToolBar works only with activities which extend `AppCompatActivity`  and theme set to NoActionBar theme
+ToolBar works only with activities which extend `AppCompatActivity`  and theme set to NoActionBar theme ,

+Take ToolBar inside the content view and just pass its Id